bljustice/titanic-survival-data-visualization/README.md

 });
 ```

-Afterwards, I added radio buttons above the visualization to allow users to toggle between the three different characteristics so they could be viewed one at a time.
+Afterwards, I added the radio buttons mentioned above to allow users to toggle between the three different characteristics so they could be viewed one at a time.
 Finally, I added a small summary at the beginning of the page, a conclusion at the end including the most apparent trends, and some additional trends I found when analyzing the data in case the reader was interested.
 Below is a screenshot of the final updated based on the fourth round of feedback, which is also reflective of the final `index.html` file in this repository.

 ![alt text](https://github.com/bljustice/titanic-survival-data-visualization/blob/master/fourth-feedback-implemented.png)